 After a beautiful morning drive through central Montana, filled with storms and rainbows, I saw the mountains of Glacier National Park on the horizon.

 My first stop was Two Medicine, one of three major lakes on the East side of the park.
-On the road up to Two Medicine is a spectacular waterfall, Running Eagle Falls.
+There is a spectacular waterfall, Running Eagle Falls, located just off the road to Two Medicine.
 I've never seen a waterfall like it!

 My next stop was St Mary's, one of my favorite regions of Glacier National Park.
 The Going-to-the-Sun road begins here and travels 50 miles across the Continental Divide to West Glacier.
 It is one of the most amazing roads in the world, built over 80 years ago.
 As I approached the St Mary valley I had to pull over and snap a photo!